homeofmatt/play_adarkroom/README.md

 * Create escape button for battles; randomly move character 3 spaces away from position
 * Add 'civilized' perk once 3 city challenges have been completed.
 (Not sure what it will do yet)
 * Figure out how to notify system when city is visited & quest is begun
+* Add an arcade-style score page for players to save and compare scores.

 I will be adding more once I complete this list...